kurrent-io/KurrentDB-Client-NodeJS/docs/api/subscriptions.md

 ## Server-side Filtering

-EventStoreDB allows you to filter events while subscribing to the `$all` stream to only receive the events you care about.
+KurrentDB allows you to filter events while subscribing to the `$all` stream to only receive the events you care about.
 You can filter by event type or stream name using a regular expression or a prefix.
 Server-side filtering is currently only available on the `$all` stream.

 ::: tip
 Server-side filtering was introduced as a simpler alternative to projections.
 You should consider filtering before creating a projection to include the events you care about.